jpcosteira/CIV5164Z_PIV/Auxiliar/YoloPipeline/README.md

 $ docker compose up
 ```

-2- Deploying  in a server for multiple users it should be launched as a daemon
+2- Deploying the pipeline in a server for multiple users or to have it running in the background launch it as a daemon
 ```shell
 $ docker compose up -d
 ```

 Open a browser window and type http://localhost:7860 or http://your.server.ip.address:7860

-3-To stop do a CTL-C twice if running as in 1- and type
+3-To stop do a CTL-C if running as in 1- and then type

 ```shell
 $ docker compose down